-As is evident from the above table, overall our model produced highly significant estimates.
-Moreover, the signs of the estimated coefficients all match the theoretical predictions, including the coefficient of the urban population variable, although the estimate is not significant at any reasonable level.6
+As is evident from Table 1, overall our model produced highly significant estimates.
+Moreover, the signs of the estimated coefficients all match the theoretical predictions, including the coefficient of the urban population variable, although the estimate is not significant at any reasonable level.5

-The coefficient of GDP states that a percentage increase in GDP per capita, holding all other variables constant, will lead to an estimated increase of 0.49 Internet users per 1000 inhabitants.
-Its elasticity at the centroid value indicates that a 1% increase in GDP per capita will lead to an approximate 0.11% increase in the Internet Usage Rate (IUR).
+The coefficient of GDP states that a percentage increase in GDP per capita, holding all other variables constant, will lead to an estimated increase of 0.49 Internet users per 1,000 inhabitants.
+Its elasticity at the centroid value indicates that a 1 percent increase in GDP per capita will lead to an approximate 0.11 percent increase in the Internet usage rate (IUR).

-Our results also demonstrate that infrastructure, i.e. access to PCs and telephone lines, plays an essential role in terms of Internet diffusion.
-Our model predicts that for every additional PC/phone line per 1000 people, the IUR will increase by almost 0.5.
+Our results also demonstrate that infrastructure, that is, access to PCs and telephone lines, plays an essential role in terms of Internet diffusion.
+Our model predicts that for every additional PC/phone line per 1,000 people, the IUR will increase by almost 0.5.
 Thus, an increase in the number of computers available in a country will likely have a very large effect on Internet diffusion.

-The coefficient of tertiary enrollment states that a 1% increase in enrollment will lead to an estimated 1.4 increase in the IUR.
+The coefficient of tertiary enrollment states that a 1 percent increase in enrollment will lead to an estimated 1.4 increase in the IUR.
 The coefficient is relatively small, yet significant nevertheless, indicating that increased enrollment does indeed have a positive effect on Internet penetration.
 This confirms our hypothesis that education has a positive effect on Internet diffusion.

 Countries can expect to see Internet usage rates increase by 0.96 per percentage increase in the urban population.
-Note however, that the coefficient of urban population is not significant; hence we should be wary of its interpretation.
+Note, however, that the coefficient of urban population is not significant; hence we should be wary of its interpretation.

 Contrary to previous studies, our results support the claim that income inequality does indeed negatively influence Internet diffusion.
-According to our results, a 1 point increase on the GINI index, signifying greater inequality, will lead to an estimated 2.5 point decrease in the Internet Usage Rate.
+According to our results, a 1 point increase on the Gini index, signifying greater inequality, will lead to an estimated 2.5 point decrease in the Internet usage rate.

 Our findings also support the notion that freedom plays a relatively important role when it comes to penetration rates.
-For every unit decrease on the freedom scale (which corresponds to an increase in freedom and openness) the Internet usage rate is predicted to rise by 27.5 users per 1000 inhabitants.
-Our model therefore predicts that countries with a high degree of openness will, all else being equal, have a substantial advantage over countries with restrictive regimes in terms of Internet diffusion.
+For every unit decrease on the freedom scale (which corresponds to an increase in